felangel/bloc/docs/zh-cn/fluttertodostutorial.md

   @override
   Stream<AppTab> mapEventToState(TabEvent event) async* {
-    if (event is UpdateTab) {
+    if (event is TabUpdated) {
       yield event.tab;
     }
   }
 }
 ```

 I told you it'd be simple.
-All the `TabBloc` is doing is setting the initial state to the todos tab and handling the `UpdateTab` event by yielding a new `AppTab` instance.
+All the `TabBloc` is doing is setting the initial state to the todos tab and handling the `TabUpdated` event by yielding a new `AppTab` instance.

 ### Barrel File